 - Headache

-Unfortunately, metformin’s side effects — documented in the journal Diabetes, Obesity and Metabolism — usually appear quickly after your first dose and while they can improve for some after a few weeks, others may find they persist.
+Metformin’s side effects usually appear quickly after your first dose and while they can improve for some after a few weeks, others may find they persist.

-That being said, some patients may not experience uncomfortable side effects until they’ve been taking the drug for months or a year.
+That being said, some people may not experience uncomfortable side effects until they’ve been taking the drug for months or a year.

-Long-term use has shown in recent research to result in vitamin B12 deficiency for some patients.
+Recent research has shown that long-term use of metformin can result in vitamin B12 deficiency in some people.
 Left untreated, B12 deficiency can cause significant nerve damage, leading to a diagnosis of peripheral neuropathy.

 If a doctor isn’t aware of this risk, they could misdiagnose the cause of a patient’s neuropathy as the result of high blood sugar levels when it may be the side-effect of metformin.